dojot/dojot-raspberrypi-sample/dojotsh/README.md

 # Raspberry Pi 3 - Sense Hat to Dojot integration
 ## It's a demo environment using a raspberry pi 3 - sense hat on the Dojot IoT platform

-This demo has the purpose of integrating a physical device to Dojot with the MQTT protocol.
+This demo has the purpose of integrating a physical device to Dojot with the MQTT protocol and also to implement a secure connection using TLS.

 It's behavior is divided into two applications that are running in parallel:
 1° The sensors (temperature, humidity and pressure) are periodically read and their data are published at a default interval.